julianmak/NEMO-related/README.md

 - [ ] upload NEMO compilation and technical notes
 - [ ] upload python scripts / notebooks
 - [ ] create/upload hacked CDFtool commands into Python (probably only of the ones I actually use)
+- [ ] interface with XORCA and xarray things

 # key updates:
 * 04 Jul 2018 -- added a Read The Docs document [(Click here)](https://nemo-related.readthedocs.io/en/latest/)